Did you know?

 Polar bears, in particular, rely heavily on Ringed Seals as food.
 Ringed seal pups birthed outside of lairs during the pupping season are taken by Arctic foxes and glaucous gulls, while killer whales, Greenland sharks, and occasionally Atlantic walruses feed on them in the ocean.

-Facts about the Ringed Seal
+5 More Quick Facts about Ringed Seal

-• Ringed Seals can live up to 30 years in the natural environment.
+2. They can live up to 30 years in the natural environment.

-• Ringed Seals use their frontal flipper to clear out ice passages underwater.
+5. Ringed Seals use their frontal flipper to clear out ice passages underwater.

 FAQs